Categories

 Single-Storey Rear Extensions

 Single-storey extensions at the back of the house are often covered by permitted development if kept under size limits.
-Anything exceeding these limits or extending beyond existing boundaries will need an application for house extension planning permission Leeds.
+Anything exceeding these limits or extending beyond existing boundaries will need an application for house extension planning permission in Leeds.

 Two-Storey Extensions